Area of work of the ipv

 In addition to the manufacture, characterization and modeling of solar cells and modules, the institute also works on new concepts and materials designed to improve and complement silicon-based photovoltaics.
 Other than in the field of photovoltaics, silicon technology is also employed in optoelectronic and microelectronic applications.
 The ipv provides a variety of processes for production, characterization and modeling of thin-film technology materials that are equally employed for service measurements in the industry.
 One of the institute’s key areas is laser technology.

-In the year 2015 the field of research of the ipv was further extended by the vocation of Prof. Birke as a second professor.
-His research group "Electrical Energy Storage Systems" conducts research on a vast spectrum of systems.
+In the year 2015 the field of research of the ipv was further extended by appointing Prof. Birke as professor for the subject field "Electrical Energy Storage Systems".
+The EES team conducts research on a vast spectrum of systems.
 Lithium batteries represent the largest field of work.
 Electrode production, simulation and module integration - every step along the way of battery technology is considered.
 Other fields of work are Power to X and alkaline electrolysis.